Prime Minister of Turkey

-The prime minister of Turkey, officially the prime minister of the Republic of Turkey (Türkiye Cumhuriyeti Başbakanı), was the head of government of the Republic of Turkey from 1920 to 2018, who led a political coalition in the Turkish Parliament and presided over the cabinet.
-Throughout the political history of Turkey, functions and powers of the post have changed occasionally.
-Prior to its dissolution as a result of the 2017 Constitutional Referendum, the holder of the premiership was generally the dominant figure in Turkish politics, outweighing the president.
+The prime minister of Turkey, officially the prime minister of the Republic of Turkey (Türkiye Cumhuriyeti Başbakanı), was the head of government of Turkey from 1920 to 2018.
+Under Turkey's former parliamentary system, the prime minister led a political coalition in the Grand National Assembly and presided over the cabinet.
+As such, the holder of the premiership was generally the dominant figure in Turkish politics, outweighing the president.
+The office's functions and powers changed occasionally throughout the political history of Turkey before it was dissolved as a result of the 2017 constitutional referendum.

 History of the premiership

 Ottoman era

 In the Ottoman Empire, the prime minister of the Ottoman sultan held the title of Grand Vizier (Sadrazam), though in the 19th century, some heads of government were appointed with the title Prime Minister, (Başnazır).
 Starting in the 1830s, Grand Viziers began to minister cabinets.
 After the Tanzimat period in the 19th century, the grand viziers came to assume a role more like that of the prime ministers of contemporary Western European monarchies.
 Later, with the Ottoman constitution of 1876, a parliament was established to oversee the grand vizier.
 With the constitutional amendments that took place during the Second Constitutional Era, the grand vizier was made answerable to the parliament rather than the sultan.